6 minute read

 Business Intelligence vs Reports

-Because with BI you will find the outliers faster, you can drill down and get the facts and take action, have alerts delivered.
+Because with Business Intelligence you will find the outliers faster, you can drill down and get the facts and take action, have alerts delivered.
 BI gives you information in the moment when you want it.

 How do I test drive Business Intelligence ?